liamoconnor87/VisitGotham/README.md

 [CSS](https://www.w3.org/Style/CSS) - The project uses CSS to style the websites pages.

+[Google Fonts](https://fonts.google.com) - The poject uses this for a font on the website.

-[Fontawesome](https://fontawesome.com) - The project uses some icons from this Library to style some of the website.
+[Fontawesome](https://fontawesome.com) - The project uses this for some icons from this Library to style some of the website.

 [Git](https://git-scm.com) - The project uses to Git to push the project on to the Github repository.